Tyrone Mings: Personal life

-Mings is the son of Adie Mings, a former striker with non-League Bath City and Gloucester City who currently works as a scout for Manchester City.

-Off the field, Ipswich Town's Supporters' Club praised Mings for his charitable works.
+In 2013, Ipswich Town's Supporters' Club praised Mings for his charity work.
 He spent Christmas Day 2013 feeding homeless people and when he was given the number three shirt by Ipswich at the beginning of the 2014–15 season, he replaced the shirts of fans who had already bought ones with his old number on the back.
-Mings started his own youth footballing academy called The Tyrone Mings Academy that is based in Birmingham, England.
+In 2019, Mings started his own youth footballing academy called The Tyrone Mings Academy that is based in Bristol, England.
 It is aimed at children aged 6 to 16.

 Outside of football, Mings has a business interest in an interior design company in Bournemouth.